-Texas State Technical College Students who receive financial aid must be enrolled in an eligible program and are required to maintain the following standards of satisfactory academic progress (SAP).
+Texas State Technical College (TSTC) Students who receive financial aid must be enrolled in an eligible program and are required to maintain the following standards of satisfactory academic progress (SAP).

 Effective for classes beginning Fall 2015